Jilab-biomechanics/CNN-brain-strains/README.md

 ## Authors:
 Shaoju Wu, Wei Zhao, Kianoosh Ghaz, and Songbai Ji

+### Disclaimer:
+The data tool is provided for non-commercial use only and AS IS -- no responsibilities of whatever kind is assumed or implied.
+Please use at your own risk.

 ## Prerequisites
 - System: MacOS/ Linux (e.g: Ubuntu 16.04)
 - Matlab 2017 or above